elmtree-askmo/cloudcannon-app/content/learn/psychology/how-is-participant-screening-conducted-to-ensure-safety-in-epilepsy-research-studies.md

 url: /learn/psychology/questions/how-is-participant-screening-conducted-to-ensure-safety-in-epilepsy-research-studies
 score: -1.0
 related_article1:
-    id: 164322
+    id: 164328
-    title: How do attention disorders impact academic performance and social interactions?
+    title: >-
+        What safety and ethical considerations must be addressed in TMS studies, particularly regarding participant selection and potential side effects?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-attention-disorders-impact-academic-performance-and-social-interactions
+    url: /learn/psychology/questions/what-safety-and-ethical-considerations-must-be-addressed-in-tms-studies-particularly-regarding-participant-selection-and-potential-side-effects
 related_article2:
-    id: 164328
+    id: 164315
-    title: What safety and ethical considerations must be addressed in TMS studies, particularly regarding participant selection and potential side effects?
+    title: >-
+        What are some common challenges faced in virtual projects, and how can pressure be managed effectively?
     subject: Psychology
-    url: /learn/psychology/questions/what-safety-and-ethical-considerations-must-be-addressed-in-tms-studies-particularly-regarding-participant-selection-and-potential-side-effects
+    url: /learn/psychology/questions/what-are-some-common-challenges-faced-in-virtual-projects-and-how-can-pressure-be-managed-effectively
 related_article3:
-    id: 164319
+    id: 164320
-    title: What are the key differences between audio and video recording techniques, and in what scenarios might each be used?
+    title: >-
+        How are recording techniques applied in data collection and analysis?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-differences-between-audio-and-video-recording-techniques-and-in-what-scenarios-might-each-be-used
+    url: /learn/psychology/questions/how-are-recording-techniques-applied-in-data-collection-and-analysis
 related_article4:
-    id: 164323
+    id: 164318
-    title: What safety precautions should be taken for individuals with metal implants undergoing an MRI?
+    title: >-
+        How do monitoring systems and control protocols contribute to the implementation of technical controls?
     subject: Psychology
-    url: /learn/psychology/questions/what-safety-precautions-should-be-taken-for-individuals-with-metal-implants-undergoing-an-mri
+    url: /learn/psychology/questions/how-do-monitoring-systems-and-control-protocols-contribute-to-the-implementation-of-technical-controls
 related_article5:
-    id: 164319
+    id: 164320
-    title: What are the key differences between audio and video recording techniques, and in what scenarios might each be used?
+    title: >-
+        How are recording techniques applied in data collection and analysis?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-differences-between-audio-and-video-recording-techniques-and-in-what-scenarios-might-each-be-used
+    url: /learn/psychology/questions/how-are-recording-techniques-applied-in-data-collection-and-analysis
 ---

 &nbsp;